lollopagno/general/README.md

 Hi there 👋
 - 👀 I’m interested in computer vision, machile learning and deep learning.
-- 📱    Developer app android.
+- 👉🏻 Developer app android.
 - 🌱 Student of engineering and computer science at the University of Bologna
+- 👯 I’m looking to collaborate with creative people
 - ⚡ I Like: Python, Scala, Javascript and always available to learn!
 - 📫 How to reach me lorenzo.pagnini@yahoo.it
 <!---